 This was followed by HSV 7 in Melbourne.
 Both stations had scrambled to commence operation so they could show the Melbourne Olympic Games, which opened on November 22.

 Other stations would follow.

-Melbourne’s second commercial station would be GTV 9, which was established in the former Wertheim/Heinz factory on Bendigo St. The former factory would be dubbed ‘Television City,’ a homage to CBS’s famous studio in America, which went by the same name.
+Melbourne’s second commercial station would be GTV 9, which was established in the former Wertheim/Heinz factory on Bendigo Street.
+The factory received a new name to match this new incarnation: ‘Television City,’ a homage to the famous CBS studio in America.

 A new era in local entertainment had begun.

 And, almost immediately, it found its first big star.